coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 Profiling
 ---------

-Use the `coqc` command line argument `-profile` or the environment variable `PROFILE` in `coq_makefile`, to generate profiling information in `Google trace format <https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/edit>`.
+Use the `rocq c` command line argument `-profile` or the environment variable `PROFILE` in `rocq makefile`, to generate profiling information in `Google trace format <https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/edit>`.

-The output gives the duration and event counts for the execution of components of Coq (for instance `process` for the whole file, `command` for each command, `pretyping` for elaboration).
+The output gives the duration and event counts for the execution of components of Rocq (for instance `process` for the whole file, `command` for each command, `pretyping` for elaboration).

 Environment variable :ref:`COQ_PROFILE_COMPONENTS <COQ_PROFILE_COMPONENTS>` can be used to filter